mudassir131-dev/mudassir-dev/README.md

   - Scalability

 Mission:
-  - "Create products that feel futuristic, cinematic, and unforgettable."
+  - Create products that feel futuristic, cinematic, and unforgettable.
 ```

 ---